Hawaii wildfires could be state’s worst natural disaster in decades

 The American Red Cross has set up emergency shelters at Kihei, Lahaina and Pukalani.

-Some 25 public schools have been closed on Maui, with Maui High School being turned into an emergency shelter.

-More than 2,100 people were housed across four emergency shelters on Wednesday evening, state officials said.
+More than 4,000 people were being housed across four emergency shelters on Wednesday evening, state officials said.

 The County of Maui said at least 100 firefighters were tackling the separate blazes.